major-segfault/khalilstemmler-website-2019/src/pages/articles/tutorials/dependency-injection-inversion-explained.md

 }
 ```

-And update the controller to refer to the `IUserRepo` everywhere instead.
+And update the controller to refer to the `IUserRepo` interface _instead_ of the `UserRepo` concrete class.

 <div class="filename">controllers/userController.ts</div>